leightonhughes/alpha-handbook/docs/index.md

       and will be version controlled.
   - icon: 🙋🏻‍♂️
     title: Support and help
-    details: If you have any questions or need help, please contact the <a href="mailto:alphagoodshepherdgp@gmail.com">Alpha Good Shepherd
+    details: If you have any questions or need help, please contact the <a href="mailto:alphagoodshepherdgp@gmail.com">Alpha Good Shepherd</a>.
-      Communications Office</a>.
 ---

 <script setup>